elBukkit/MagicPlugin/Magic/MIGRATION.md

  - If you would like to upgrade, but keep things mostly the same as in previous versions of Magic, add `example: 7` to your plugins/Magic/config.yml file.
+   If you're already using an example, add `7` to your `examples` list instead.

  - Default survival crafting recipes changed dramatically
  - Resource pack sending is now off by default.
 Set this in config.yml to re-enable: